taletski/taletskicom/README.md

 Everything is written in Rust with Axum and Tower for HTTP server functionality and HTML/JS/Tailwind for front-end.
 Rust is by far an overkill for such a simple static website.
 I am just working on making Rust my go-to language, as I am excited about the language syntax, features, and capabilities and want to explore its strengths and weaknesses more in depth in all kinds of projects.

+The live Rust server version lives here [https://taletskicom-taletski4813-cs7j1su1.leapcell.dev/](https://taletskicom-taletski4813-cs7j1su1.leapcell.dev/).
+I had some fun with it and loved the experience so far.
+Looking forward to building more complex stuff.

+The actual [taletski.com](https://taletski.com) production website is pre-built and served as static files via GitHub Pages.
+This ensures the best performance and price balance for my simple needs.
+As it will evolve, I will most likely switch to a dynamic server approach again.

 ## Development

 Set up the dev environment with